BambooFlower/Simple-Scripts/README.md

 - Factorial.m: Takes a number and calculates its factorial value
 - NoSleep.vbs: Prevent your screen from sleeping
 - PlottingAnimation.m: Plotting animation template for MATLAB
-- Quine.py: Exmaple of a self replicating programs (Quine)
+- Quine.py: Exmaple of a self replicating program (Quine)
 - RainbowText.py: Change the colors of the displayed letters everytime you click the screen
 - RotatingSquare.py: Animation of a rotating square using pyGame
 - SimpleBouncing.py: Square bouncing off a wall